The Open edX Koa release is the 11th release of the Open edX platform and includes several updates for architecture and code.

 In the new release, it will be necessary to transfer the settings from boto to boto3 as boto was removed from the requirements.

 Deprecations and Removals updates

 The new release replaced the Django server-side rendering frontend implementation with a React-based micro-interface.

-XQueue Watcher successfully used for several years instead of XServer, so in Koa release, it will be necessary to remove XServer from the frameworks.
-The ID verification process is now served by new pages in the MFE frontend-app-account.
+XQueue Watcher was successfully used for several years instead of XServer, so in the Koa release, it will be necessary to remove XServer from the frameworks.
+The ID verification process is now served by new pages in the MFE frontend app account.

 Discussions are underway to ditch the old edx id validation user interface and remove the code from this codebase.

 It’s all news for today, and of course, we’re going to update this blog post after Koa’s final release this winter.
 Stay in touch!

 Want to know more about Open edX and why we believe it’s a great LMS technology?
 Check out our blog posts on the topic:

 - Is Open edX the Next Big Thing in Custom LMS World?